wazo-platform/wazo-js-sdk/README.md

 ```

 - `token`: string
-  - User's token to validate (eg: check if correct and not expired).
+  - User's token to validate (eg: makes sure the token is valid and not expired).

 - `refreshToken`: string (optional)
   - User's refresh token, used to generate a new token if expired.